Contractor Express work includes only the following work types:

 - The required fee

 Contact the building inspector listed on your permit before beginning work in order to arrange for the required inspections.
 See the Building Permit Fee Schedule for information regarding permit fees and the state surcharge.
-Each permit issued shall expire if the work authorized by the permit is not commenced within 180 days from the date issued, or if the work is suspended or abandoned at any time after the work has begun for a period of 180 days.
+Each permit issued shall expire if the work authorized by the permit is not commenced within 180 days from the date issued, or if the work is suspended or abandoned for a period of 180 days after the work has begun.
 In addition, exterior work done on a single-family or two-family dwelling (including garages) must be completed within one year from the date issued.
 Interior and exterior work done on commercial properties (including hotels and apartment buildings) where the permit valuation is under $500,000 must be completed within one year from the date issued.
 See Chapter 33.04 of the Saint Paul Legislative Code.